Perpetuus Tidal Energy Centre – consultation now closed

 Onshore planning application

-We have submitted our planning application for a substation near Ventnor.
+The focus was our planning application for a substation near Ventnor.
 This will be a single storey building adjacent to the current pumping station at Flowers Brook.
 We recognise that this area is an important and well-loved recreational spot for both local people and visitors, and we will be sure to conceal the building as much as possible through cutting edge architecture and sympathetic landscaping.

 The proposed single-storey substation is designed to be unobtrusive.
 It is 1.4m lower in height than the neighbouring pumping station.